iotaledger/identity.rs/documentation/docs/workflow.md

 It is recommended to integrate `dev` or `epic` regularly, depending on from where the branch started, to reduce the possibility and potential size of merge conflicts.

 #### Epic (epic/)
 Long-lived `epic` branches should be created as soon as a feature is expected to require more than one PR.
 The `epic` branch should be branched from `dev` and should only accept merges that are related to the feature being developed.
 A PR should be opened as soon as the branch is created to publicly notify contributors about the development, the goals and requirements of the feature and the existence of the branch.
 It is recommended to integrate `dev` often to reduce the possibility and potential size of merge conflicts.
+When finishing an epic branch the branch must not be squash-merged, otherwise the [changelog process](#Changelog) will not detect included PRs.

 ### Semantic Versioning
 Semantic Versioning (SemVer) describes a methodology for versioning of software to convey meaning and guarantees through the version string.
 A typical version string looks like `2.3.1`, where `2` is called the major version, `3` the minor version and `1` the patch or bugfix version.